Jelena Rozga: Love life

+Health issues

 Since 2006, Rozga was diagnosed with hyperthyroidism which caused her skin problems, excessive fatigue and weight loss.
-Rozga receives hormone therapy on a daily basis for her condition.
+Rozga receives hormone therapy on a daily basis for her condition and needs monthly checks for the state of her gland.
+During an interview, she revealed how she thinks she is guilty for the disease herself by taking too many tasks at once.
 In 2018, Rozga was diagnosed with tachycardia for which she receives therapy with beta blockers.
 In 2020, Rozga reported a stalker to the police, suing him for following her from August 2019 until September 2020.
 Rozga has repeatedly revealed during interviews that she never drinks alcohol and protects her skin by not exposing it to sun.

+On 7 June 2024, Rozga found out in a video interview with Ivan Blažinović from the Cesarica award show that she belongs to the 4% of the world population with Introverted, iNtuitive, Feeling, Judging (INFJ) personality type, characterized by introversion, priority-setting, problem-solving, being an example to others, hard-workingness, empathy and big dreamers.
+She shared during the same video that she is surprised to see that many people do not even greet her on the street.

+Rozga shared how Huljić and her mother always advise her and Grašo to decrease the workload and give less concerts.

+Leisure

 Rozga revealed that she prefers having slow mornings during which she lets her creative process take place; as opposed to her earlier routine of taking her phone first in the morning.
 Her favorite foods include soups and the regional Balkan delicacy ajvar.
+She also likes eating sarma, but does not like eating prosciutto.
 In her free time, she likes sleeping, sitting, watching movies and TV series.
+Rozga has shared that one of her favorite TV show is Sex and the City.
 She also revealed that she enjoys spending time in silence, listening to music from the 1980s on TV channels like MTV and VH1 and thinking of the directions she would like to take her music career.
 She credits her high energy to her mother, who she describes as very active even in the more elderly phase.
 During interviews, Rozga continuously cites her parents' support as crucial to her success.
-Rozga had a dog named Ringo as a pet; on 23 September 2025, she shared that it passed away.
+Rozga had a dog named Ringo as a pet; on 23 September 2025, she shared on her social media platforms that it passed away.

+Rozga currently lives in Croatia's capital Zagreb together with her niece Lea, a working student in her twenties.
+According to Rozga, the two have an intimate relationship where they have no secrets with each other and speak about all topics.
+Apart from her, she also has a nephew Noa, who is an avid football fan and aspires to become a Dinamo Zagreb player.
+Jelena Rozga likes travelling in Europe and has cited Rome as her favorite tourist destination to visit.